rnward0/vt-training/assignment1/Assignment1.md

   };
 };
 ```
-pipeOperator works the same way as composeOperator, except it loops forward through the array of functions
+pipeOperator works the same way as composeOperator, except it loops forward through the array of functions.

 ### Usage of pipeOperator
 ```ts